jobic10/learninglaravel/README.md

         - Validation
         - HTTP Response code.
 Used 401 for failed validations

+- **Day 7:**
+    - API With Sanctum - Created Seeder File For User's Table

 ### Stackoverflow to the rescue
 #### Be sure to check the Laravel version in these questions/answers